-Simply grab the taskbar's title bar by placing the cursor over it and holding down the left button (PC).
+Simply grab the taskbar's title bar by placing the cursor over it and holding down the mouse button (left button on a PC).
 Then move the taskbar around the screen until you are satisfied with its location.
 Release the mouse button.